Last Updated on August 25, 2023 by Andrew Pirie

-Discus, however, has a cross-section similar to that of an airplane wing, so like an airplane, the lift is produced as the air flows over the surface of the discus; thus, the optimum angle should be lower than 45°.
+Discus, however, has a cross-section similar to that of an aeroplane wing, so like an aeroplane, the lift is produced as the air flows over the surface of the discus; thus, the optimum angle should be lower than 45°.

 Case 2: Biomechanics into play

 Being a thrower, we know how every muscle is needed for a perfect throw.

 Even the slightest error can deviate the throw from being perfect.